Last updated: 2025-11-25

 Bastions were introduced in the 2024 version of the D&D 5e Dungeon Master’s Guide.
 Adventurers League (AL) has allowed the use of Bastions for your AL characters once they reach level 5.

-Please see page 3 of ALPG 15.3 for AL rules for Bastions.
+Please see page 2 of ALPG v2026.2 for AL rules for Bastions.

 Logs